 Despite their fiscal cost, TEs are used widely and can be a valid policy instrument to pursue different objectives such as attracting investment, boosting innovation or greening the economy.
-As could already be seen in Chapter 4 of this report, LICs and LMICs rely on TEs as well.
-Unfortunately, as shown in Figure 5.3 (Panel A), the information regarding policy objectives is clearly deficient in this group of countries.
+As discussed in Chapter 4 of this report, LICs and LMICs rely on TEs as well.
+Unfortunately, as shown in Figure 5.3 (Panel D), the information regarding policy objectives is clearly deficient in this group of countries.
 On average, only 15 per cent of revenue forgone comes from provisions with a clear definition or description of the policy objectives they are supposed to serve.
 When it comes to beneficiaries, more than 40 per cent of total revenue forgone is explained by TE provisions for business, and households capture less than 10 per cent, on average (Panel B).
-Finally, most governments opt for tax exemptions as the main vehicle for TE (Panel C) and, as shown in Panel D, TEs in LICs and LMICs are present across the entire tax system, with 3/4 of the revenue forgone stemming from taxes on goods and services, on average.
+Finally, most governments opt for tax exemptions as the main vehicle for TE (Panel C) and, as shown in Panel A, TEs in LICs and LMICs are present across the entire tax system, but three quarters of the revenue forgone stem from taxes on goods and services, on average.
 This is unfortunate because taxes on goods and services hold most revenue potential in LICs and LMICs.